HongyuLi2016/JAM/README.md

 oblate_test.py: comparison of the oblate model between this and Cappellari's JAM version

 prolate_test_spherical.py: comparison between oblate and prolate model in shherical case.

-prolate_test.py: do not use this test, only for development.